-SCons has a large number of predefined tools which are used to help initialize the construction environment, and additional tools can be added.
-An scons tool specification is only responsible for setup.
-For example, if the SConscript file declares the need to construct an object file from a C-language source file by calling the Object builder, then a tool representing an available C compiler needs to have run first, to set up the builder and all the construction variables it needs, in that construction environment.
-Normally this happens invisibly: scons has per-platform lists of default tools, and it runs through those tools, calling the ones which are actually applicable (skipping those where necessary programs are not installed on the build system, etc.).
+SCons has a large number of predefined tools (more properly, tool specifications) which are used to help initialize the construction environment.
+An scons tool is only responsible for setup.
+For example, if the SConscript file declares the need to construct an object file from a C-language source file by calling the Object builder, then a tool representing an available C compiler needs to have run first, to set up the builder and all the construction variables it needs in the associated construction environment; the tool itself is not called in the process of the build.
+Normally this happens invisibly: scons has per-platform lists of default tools, and it runs through those tools, calling the ones which are actually applicable, skipping those where necessary programs are not installed on the build system, or other preconditions are not met.

-A specific set of tools with which to initialize the environment when creating it may be specified using the optional keyword argument tools.
+A specific set of tools with which to initialize an environment when creating it may be specified using the optional keyword argument tools, which takes a list of tool names.
 This is useful to override the defaults, to specify non-default built-in tools, and to supply added tools: